-While there are many evaluations of industrial energy efficiency programs in other countries (Bernstein et al., 2007; Price, 2005; WEC, 2003; WEC 2004), no external evaluation has been made of China's Top-1000 program.
+While there are many evaluations of industrial energy-efficiency programs in other countries (Bernstein et al., 2007; Price, 2005; WEC, 2003; WEC, 2004), no external evaluation has been made of the China's Top-1000 program.
 Such an evaluation is difficult because the program was just established in 2006.
 However, a government-issued report on initial results as well as other descriptive material about the program provides enough information for a preliminary assessment.
-The objective of this report is to provide an overall description as well as a preliminary evaluation of the Top-1000 program target and design.
-The 2010 program target will be evaluated based on information provided in the first published monitoring documents.
-The program design will be evaluated through a comparison with some important industrial energy efficiency programs outside of China.
+The objective of this article is to provide an overall description as well as an initial evaluation of the Top-1000 program target and design.
+The 2010 program target is evaluated based on the information provided in the first published monitoring documents.
+The program design is evaluated through a comparison with some important industrial energy-efficiency programs outside of China.